Obarun/66/doc/66-boot.md

     * `TREE=boot` : name of the *tree* to start.
 This *tree* should contain a sane set of services to bring up the machine into an operating system.
 Service marked `earlier` will start early at the invocation of [tree init](66-tree.html#init) command. *stage2* will then start any other service type.
 It is the responsibility of the system administrator to build this tree without errors.

-    * `RCINIT=%%skel%%/rc.init` : an absolute path.
-This file is launched at the end of *stage1* and run as *stage2*.
-It invokes the [66 tree start](66-tree.html) command to initiate and bring up all enabled services inside of *TREE* (the earlier ones were already initiated by *stage1*).

-    * `RCSHUTDOWN=%%skel%%/rc.shutdown` : an absolute path.
-This is launched when a shutdown is requested also called *stage3*.
-It invokes [66 tree stop](66-tree.html) command to bring down all services of *TREE*.

-    * `RCSHUTDOWNFINAL=%%skel%%/rc.shutdown.final` : an absolute path.
-This file will be run at the very end of the shutdown procedure, after all processes have been killed and all filesystems have been unmounted, just before the system is rebooted or the power turned off.

     * `UMASK=0022` : sets the value of the initial file umask for all starting processes in octal.

-    * `RESCAN=0` : forces [66-scandir](66-scandir.html) to perform a scan every *RESCAN* milliseconds.
-This is an overload function mostly for debugging.
-It should be 0 during *stage1*.
-It is strongly discouraged to set *RESCAN* to a positive value smaller than 500.

-    * `CONTAINER=0` : accepted value are `0` or `1` where `0` ask to boot on a hardware system and `1` ask to boot inside a container.
-Default `0`.
-If set to `1`, the `rc.init.container` file is used instead of the `rc.init` file.

-    * `RCINIT_CONTAINER=%%skel%%/rc.init.container` : an absolute path.
-This is launched when a boot inside a container is asked.
-It as the same behavior of the `rc.init` file but allows to implement a command to run inside this container and retrieves the exit code of that command.
-The exit code of the command is automatically written at the `%%skel%%/container/<owner>/halt` file modifying the `EXITCODE=` variable.

     * `CATCHLOG=1` : accepted value are `0` or `1` where `0` ask to not redirects its stdout to the `catch-all` logger's fifo and `1` ask to redirects its stdout to the `catch-all` logger's fifo.
 Default `1`.

-- `rc.init` : this file is called by the child of *boot* command to process *stage2*.
-It invokes the commands:

-    * `66 -v${VERBOSITY} -l ${LIVE} tree start ${TREE}` will initiate and bring up all services marked enabled inside of *TREE*

-    * If this commands fail a warning message is sent to sdtout.

-- `rc.init.container` : this file replace the `rc.init` when a boot inside a container is asked.
-It has the same behavior than the `rc.init` file.
-However, this file is especially designed to be used for a boot inside a container.
-It allow to easily define a command(see comment on that file) to launch inside the container and to retrieve the exit code of that command.

-- `rc.shutdown` : this file is called at shutdown when the administrator requests the `halt`, `poweroff` or `reboot` command.
-It invokes a single command:

-    * `66 -v${VERBOSITY} -l ${LIVE} tree stop -f ${TREE}` to bring down all *services* for all *trees* marked as enabled.

 ## Kernel command line